yilmazgencc/ulcer_classification/README.md

 ### [Paper]() |  [Dataset]() | [Pretrained Models]() | [WebSite](https://deepmia.boun.edu.tr/)

-In this work, we proposed .....
+In this work, we propose an AI-assisted and easily interpretable Ulcerative Collitis (UC) classification system supported by an additional synthetic data generation approach that confidentially and accurately classifies endoscopic images from UC.
+Additionaly, We introduce new labelled 352 UC endoscopy images were labelled by our experienced gastroenterologists.

 ## Example Results